hand putting liquid in lab dish with tool

 Research Centers & Institutes

-The College of Engineering has 20 multidisciplinary research centers and institutes with funding by eight federal agencies.
-The college is also a partner of the university’s Institute for Experiential AI.
+The College of Engineering has 20 multidisciplinary research centers and institutes with funding by eight federal agencies (NIH, NSF, DHS, DOE, DHHS, EPA, NSA).
 You may also be interested in our recent Annual Reports for the college and each engineering department.
 View the faculty profiles to learn about faculty laboratory research efforts.

 • Academic Center for Reliability and Resilience of Offshore Wind (ARROW)